cinsk/joplin-mode/README.md

 There are two types of note buffer in `joplin-mode`:

-- If you visit Joplin note from the search buffer, `joplin-mode` will create a buffer for the note.
-This note does not have any association with the local file system, and any usual saving action will update the note in Joplin app.
+- If you visit Joplin note from the search buffer, *joplin-mode* will create a buffer for the note.
+Any usual saving action such as `C-x C-s` will update the note in JoplinApp.

 - You can enable the minor mode `joplin-note-mode` on any emacs buffer.
 The installation section already provided the init code so that any `markdown-mode` buffer will automatically enable `joplin-note-mode`.
-  - If you press `C-c j s`, `joplin-note-mode` will save the note to whatever associated file in your local file system, then upload the note to the Joplin, and de-associated the buffer with whatever file in your local file system.
-Any subsequent saving action will update the note in Jolin app.
+  - If you press `C-c j s`, `joplin-note-mode` will save the note to whatever associated file in your local file system first.
   - You'll need to provide the note title and notebook name.
+  - If the markdown has a link to a file or an image link, and the file is accessible from the local file system, *joplin-mode* will upload the file to JoplinApp, and convert the link target to a Joplin resource.
+  - Then it will upload the note text to the JoplinApp, and de-associated the buffer with whatever file in your local file system.
+  - Any subsequent modification in the buffer will be updated in JoplinApp not the original file.

+Common key bindings:
+  - `C-c j s`: save the buffer to JoplinApp
+  - `C-c j l`: upload the file as a Joplin resource in the link at the point, convert the link target.
+You don't need to use this as `C-c j s` will upload all local links.

+## Known problems / Help wanted

+Here are current backlogs that I need to do.
+Any help will be greatly appreciated.

+  - The order of search results are not the same as JoplinApp.
+I have not figured out how to sort the response from JoplinApp.
+If somebody is able to demonstrate the search query request using `curl(1)`, and how to sort the output to match with JoplinApp...
+  - Some help on how to register *joplin-mode* to [Melpa](https://melpa.org/).
+  - Joplin Notebook mode.
+  - keyword completion on search; autocompleting Joplin search operators such as "any:", "title:", "body:", etc.  I do not want to rely on external packages such as [helm](https://github.com/emacs-helm/helm), but want to implement with vanilla Emacs features.
+  - In the current implementation, all Joplin note buffer are bound to a single temporary file.
+This is necessary to override Emacs's default saving action to upload to JoplinApp.
+Ideally, Joplin note buffer should not be bound to any local temporary files.
+  - Clean up the source code, and possibly optimize it.